MENTOR ME CAREERS

 $1Bi-metallic plating with brass-plated ring and nickel plated- center plugValue and the Merlion12th June 1967

-Banknotes of singapore dollar
+Banknotes of Singapore dollar

 The current series is the Portrait Series.
 These notes feature the face of the first President of the Republic of Singapore, Yusof bin Ishak.
 The back of these notes is a depict of the civic virtue.
 These notes are made of paper as well as polymer.
 Here are the details and specifications of these banknotes.